-Coastal ecosystems associated with South Florida watersheds include the southern reaches of the Indian River Lagoon, the Savannas, the Atlantic Ridge, the St. Lucie River and estuary, the Loxahatchee River and estuary, the West Jupiter Wetlands, the Lake Worth Lagoon, Biscayne Bay, Florida Bay, the Florida Keys, the Caloosahatchee River and estuary, Estero Bay and Charlotte Harbor.
+Coastal ecosystems associated with South Florida watersheds include the southern reaches of the Indian River Lagoon, the St. Lucie River and estuary, Biscayne Bay, Florida Bay and the Caloosahatchee River and estuary.

 Many of these coastal ecosystems are interconnected.
 Projects to restore or protect one part of the system will have benefits for those areas connected to it, whether upstream or downstream.
 For example, on Florida's west coast, the Caloosahatchee River and estuary and Estero Bay, Charlotte Harbor and San Carlos Bay are interdependent systems.
 The Caloosahatchee also receives flows from Lake Okeechobee, so projects targeting the lake have impacts on its tributaries.
 On the east coast, the St. Lucie River and estuary and the Indian River Lagoon as well as Lake Okeechobee are closely tied ecosystems.